gfuentes11/LearnDockerTerraformZoomCamp1/README.md

 # Data Engineering Learning Docker + Terraform

 ## Overview
 This project is part of the Zoomcamp Data Engineering course and focuses on setting up a data pipeline using Docker, PostgreSQL, SQL, and Terraform.
-Future sections will include deploying infrastructure on Google Cloud Platform (GCP) and expanding the ETL pipeline.
+This is an introduction to docker and to start getting a taste of different technologies used in DE.

 ## Project Structure
 ```